Art Solomon is the President and CEO of DSF Sports, the parent company of the New Hampshire Fisher Cats.

 Mike joined the Fisher Cats in the fall of 2006.
 He spent his first season as the Fisher Cats' Director of Ticket Sales, progressing to his current position as the team's President.

-A member of the 2011 Eastern League Champions, Mike was also a vital piece of the 2010 Fisher Cats front office that was presented the 2010 Larry MacPhail Award, naming the club as the top team for promotional effort and community involvement throughout all levels of Minor League Baseball.
-Mike was also a member of the Fisher Cats Front Office Team that were awarded the 2009 Double-A Bob Freitas Award by Baseball America, recognizing the club for achieving long-term success in Minor League Baseball.
+A member of the 2011 and 2018 Eastern League Champions, Mike was also a vital piece of the Fisher Cats front office that received the 2018 Eastern League nomination for the John H. Johnson President's Award.
+He was also a part of the Fisher Cats front office that was presented with the 2010 Larry MacPhail Award, naming the club as the top team for promotional effort and community involvement throughout all levels of Minor League Baseball, and the 2009 Double-A Bob Freitas Award by Baseball America, recognizing the club for achieving long-term success in Minor League Baseball.

 After graduating in May of 2008 with a B.A. in Economics, Jim spent one more season with the Tornadoes before making the leap across the country to become the Stadium Operations Manager for the Visalia Rawhide, the High-A affiliate of the Arizona Diamondbacks.